Overview

 What is throat gonorrhea?

-Gonorrhea throat infection, also called pharyngeal gonorrhea is an STD infection of the pharynx caused by the bacteria Neisseria gonorrhoeae.
-Infection is transmitted by direct contact with white/yellowish pus-like discharge containing the bacteria from the infected sex partner.
-This discharge is produced by N. gonorrhoeae bacterium, which causes infection/inflammation in the local tissue.
-The discharge mixes with a person’s vaginal fluids, and seminal fluids, affecting the mucus membranes of the rectum.
+Gonorrhea throat infection, also called pharyngeal gonorrhea, is an STD pharynx infection caused by Neisseria gonorrhoeae.
+Infection transfers by direct contact with white/yellowish pus-like discharge containing the bacteria from the infected sex partner.
+N. gonorrhea bacterium produces this discharge which causes infection or inflammation in the local tissue.
+The discharge mixes with a person’s vaginal and seminal fluids, affecting the mucus membranes of the rectum.
 The infection is passed on by contacting another person’s oral mucus membranes.
 Throat gonorrhea affecting the pharynx may produce no symptoms (asymptomatic), but it can also cause sore throat symptoms.
-Gonorrhea symptoms in the throat can resemble strep throat, presenting with pain while swallowing food, redness at the back of the throat, and white spots on the tonsils.
-People performing fellatio (oral contact with a penis) are more likely to get gonococcal pharyngitis than those who have cunnilingus (oral contact with the vagina/ clitoris).
+Gonorrhea symptoms in the throat can resemble strep throat, with pain while swallowing food, redness at the back, and white spots on the tonsils.
+People performing fellatio (oral contact with a penis) are more likely to get gonococcal pharyngitis than those with cunnilingus (oral contact with the vagina/ clitoris).
 Men who have sex with other men have a higher risk of getting oral gonorrhea.

-Although the body may sometimes clear gonorrhea in the throat within a few weeks but not all people can fight the infection.
-In some cases, specifically in immunocompromised individuals, it can spread the disease throughout the body (disseminated gonorrhea).
+Although the body may sometimes clear gonorrhea in the throat within a few weeks, not all people can fight the infection.
+In some cases, specifically in immunocompromised individuals, the disease can spread throughout the body (disseminated gonorrhea).

 Oral Gonorrhea Symptoms